28 Days Later is Not a Zombie Movie

 The films of the 28 Days franchise have no zombies in them.

-After a group of animal rights activists break into a research lab, and free a caged chimp that turned out to be infected with a highly contagious rage-inducing virus, it unleashes a vicious plague that burns through the populace of England like a wild fire.
+A group of animal rights activists break into a research lab and free a caged chimp that turned out to be infected with a highly contagious rage-inducing virus.
+The chimp then goes sick-house on all of them, unleashing a vicious plague that burns through the populace of England like a wild fire.

 Fade to black, and the credits read: 28 Days Later…

-TANGENT: You may notice that the beginning of 28 Days Later is the same as the beginning of the comic book series and TV show called The Walking Dead, by Robert Kirkman, the “weirdly often involved in lawsuits due to some very questionable work-related issues” creator.
-That’s because Kirkman yoinked the idea upon seeing the film, which came out a full year before the first issue of The Walking Dead, and to this day, he is still trying to pretend like it was a coincidence.
+TANGENT: You may have noticed that the beginning of 28 Days Later is almost exactly the same as the beginning of both the comic book series and the TV show of The Walking Dead by Robert Kirkman, the franchise's “weirdly often involved in lawsuits due to some questionable work-related issues” creator.
+This is because Kirkman yoinked the idea upon seeing the film, which came out a full year before the first issue of The Walking Dead, but to this day, he is still pretending like it was just a coincidence.

 I mean… come on, Rob.

-Anyway, soon enough, Jim and Naomi meet a former cab driver named Frank, and his daughter Hannah, and the small group embarks on a perilous journey across England to what they hope will be safety.
-Unfortunately, all that seems to await them is more destruction, more Infected, and a group of soldiers who have chosen a country estate for their Alamo, slowly but surely cracking under the strain of holding out against the unrelenting rage of the Infected.
+Anyway, soon enough, Jim and Naomi meet Frank, a former cab driver, and his daughter Hannah, and together the small group embarks on a perilous journey out of London and across England to what they hope will be safety.
+Unfortunately, all that awaits them is more destruction, more Infected, and, a group of soldiers who have chosen a country estate for their Alamo, but who are slowly cracking under the strain of holding out against the unrelenting rage of the Infected.

-Written by the Oscar nominated writer, Alex Garland, and directed by the Oscar nominated director, Danny Boyle, with Oscar nominated actors Cillian Murphy and Brendan Gleeson, as well as some not-as-recognized talents like Naomie Harris and Christopher Eccleston, it was a respectable “zombie” movie, almost considered to be art by the film snobs.
+Written by the Oscar nominated writer, Alex Garland, and directed by the Oscar nominated director, Danny Boyle, with Oscar nominated actors Cillian Murphy and Brendan Gleeson, as well as some not-as-highly-recognized-but-still-good talents like Naomie Harris and Christopher Eccleston, it is a respectable “zombie” movie, one that is almost considered to be art by the film snobs.
 Almost.
 Not quite.
 But almost.

 Also, there are no zombies in it.